gajus/postloader/README.md

 1. Flow type declarations describing every table in the database.
 1. A factory function used to construct a collection of loaders.

+### Unique key loader

+A loader is created for every unique index in the table ([unique indexes including multiple columns are not supported](https://github.com/gajus/postloader/issues/1)).

 ## Naming conventions